Iraneus/betamedneed/index.md

 # Get quality medical care anytime, anywhere

-You can order your drugs and whatever you need for quality medical care in a few minutes with a simple request.
+You can order your drugs and whatever you need for quality medical care in a few minutes.